Tatiana21/Pipeline-RISC-microprocessor/README.md

 # Pipeline-RISC-microprocessor

-Pipeline implementation for a RISC architecture in VHDL
+Designed and implemented a six-staged Pipelined architecture of a multicycle RISC processor using VHDL as part of EE309 Autumn 2017.
+The architecture was augmented with hazard mitigation techniques and data forwarding.